MAIF/otoroshi/manual/next/docs/topics/production-checklist.md

 its own: treat it as defense in depth.
 Allow lists only ever look at the resolved client address, as anything else would let the client pick an allowed one.

+### A request keeps the address it came in with

+The client address is resolved once, when the request enters the proxy engine, against the global config the request is handled with.
+The IP filtering, the allow and block lists, the quotas, the load balancing on the client address, the expressions, the access logs, the events and the alerts of that request all read that address, and the proxy chain it was resolved from.
+A change of `trustXForwarded`, of the trusted proxies, of the client address header or of `useLegacyClientIpAddress` applies to the requests that come in after it, never halfway through one: an event always reports the address its request was handled with.

 ### `useLegacyClientIpAddress` is a way back, not a setting

 The client address used everywhere Otoroshi does not ask for a specific source, including